Airlink

 Airlink (previously known as South African Airlink) is a regional airline based in Johannesburg, South Africa.
-Its main business is to provide services between smaller, under-served towns and larger hub airports.
+Initially, its main business was the provision of services between smaller, under-served towns and larger hub airports.
 It has since expanded to offer flights on larger, mainline routes.

 The airline has a network of more than 60 routes to over 45 destinations in Southern Africa.
 In January 2021, it became the second-largest carrier within Africa by number of flights, and third-largest by number of seats.

 History

 Early years

 Airlink was formed in 1992 by business partners Rodger Foster and Barrie Webb, following the purchase of the liquidated Link Airways business, which had incorporated a range of other airlines: Midlands Aviation (founded in 1967), Lowveld Aviation Services, Magnum Airlines, Border Air and Citi Air.
 The new airline was named Airlink.

 In 1995, SA Airlink officially launched on 25 March at a gathering of important guests, including Queen Elizabeth II.
 Later that year, the airline aligned its branding with that of South African Airways and joined their Voyager frequent-flyer programme.

 In 1997, SA Airlink further strengthened their partnership with South African Airways, and joined both SAA and South African Express in a strategic alliance.
 This alliance and partnership created the biggest airline network in Africa.
 The alliance was governed by a franchise agreement, which saw SA Airlink adopt the "South African" brand identity and become South African Airlink.

 In 1999, South African Airlink entered into a joint venture with the government of Swaziland (now Eswatini) to create a new airline to replace the defunct Royal Swazi National Airways.
 The airline was called Swaziland Airlink and was split 60% to the Swaziland government and 40% to South African Airlink.
 In August 2000, the strategic alliance with South African Airways was further strengthened as a bilateral partnership.